ELITR/minuting-experimentation/basic_sum/results/cnndm_ami-icsi/README.txt

-Results of training the extractive BERT on the short samples (with max 2 sentences in the target) of CNNDM and testing on ami-icsi.
+Results of training the extractive BERT on the short samples (with max 2 sentences in the target) of CNNDM and testing on ami-icsi data.